keerthik/keerthik.github.io/content/essays/2305_switchinghugo/index.md

 <div class="clearfix"></div>

+`hugo server` did seem to push the CPU a bit far and cause the machine to hang occasionally, but it wasn't terrible!
+I also happened to be in India where the ambient temperature tended to run a bit high so that probably wasn't helping.

 ## Worklog

 I attempted at first to surgically remove and replace content in my Jekyll site with their hugo counterparts after playing with a hugo quickstart sample site separately.
 I quickly abandoned this approach in favor of a new plan starting from the sample site folder:
  - make hugo quickstart project
  - write this post